Jump to:

 39. The BBQ room

-If you love hosting BBQ parties, nothing beats having your own room or gazebo where you and your guests can make the most out of it!
-A place where everyone can relax while waiting for the grilled foods to be served.
+If you love hosting barbecue parties, nothing beats having your own room or gazebo where you and your guests can make the most out of it!
+Use them as a BBQ shelter, placing the grill in one corner to make room for more furniture.
+Remember, having your BBQ under the structure provides protection from the weather.

 40. Garden golf simulator room